-He said: “It is important that we continue to remember the service and sacrifice of prison staff who lost their lives serving the community.
+He said: “As a Service it is important that we continue to remember the sacrifice of prison staff who lost their lives.

-“The annual Service of Remembrance serves as a reminder of the professionalism, commitment and dedication of Governors, Officers and support staff of the Northern Ireland Prison Service, past and present, in upholding and maintaining our justice system.”
+“The annual Service of Remembrance is a reminder of the professionalism, commitment and dedication of Governors, Officers and support staff of the Northern Ireland Prison Service, past and present, in upholding and maintaining our justice system.”

 The service, conducted by Prison Service chaplains, is organised annually by the Central Benevolent Fund (CBF).

-Wreaths were also laid by Peter May, Permanent Secretary Department of Justice, representatives of the bereaved widows, The Central Benevolent Fund, The Prison Officers’ Association, The Prison Governors’ Association, NI Public Service Alliance, The Prison Service Trust, The NIPS Sports Association, The Retired Officers’ Fellowship, the local branch of the Royal British Legion and by the Irish Prison Service.
+Wreaths were also laid by representatives of the bereaved families, Central Benevolent Fund, Prison Officers’ Association, Prison Governors’ Association, NI Public Service Alliance, Prison Service Trust, NIPS Sports Association, Retired Officers’ Fellowship, the local branch of the Royal British Legion and by the Irish Prison Service.